 - A. The Contractor shall comply with all requirements of Texas Government Code Chapter 2258, Prevailing Wage Rates. - B. Wage rates identified in Attachment "A" (To Owner's Special Conditions) are titled "Prevailing Wage Determination, dated December 31, 2009. - C. The Owner may verify wage rate compliance in the field by interviewing workers.
-The Contractor shall assist Owner with this task, including providing translation for non-English speaking workers.
+The Contractor shall assist the Construction Inspector (CI) with this task, including providing translation for non-English speaking workers.